noooooobieee/noooooobieee/README.md

 - adhd..

 ## you can contact me on:
-- discord: funnziesss
+- discord: evil_content
-- telegram: t.me/funnzies
+- telegram: t.me/ovr2night

 ## you can see me on:
 - youtube: @def-not-noobieee